alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 #### Kubernetes Setup
 If hosting ApplicationAccess in Kubernetes, please ensure the following Kubernetes configuration is observed...

 **Pod Replicas** - An ApplicationAccess instance requires exclusive access to its database.
-Hence the 'replicas' configuration in the ApplicationAccess pod must be set to 1.
+Hence the 'replicas' configuration in the ApplicationAccess pod must not exceed 1.
 **Container Lifecycle Hooks** - On shutdown ApplicationAccess writes any buffered events to the database.
 In the case that the buffers hold a large number of events (e.g. in the case of a 'flood' of events which exceed the database's write throughput), it could take some time to write these events to the database.
 Hence it's recommeded to set the 'terminationGracePeriodSeconds' parameter to a sufficiently high value to allow these events to be processed and prevent loss of data (e.g. 3600 seconds = 1 hour).
 This will prevent Kubernetes from killing the ApplicationAccess instance before processing of the buffer has completed.
 The ApplicationAccess instance will terminate gracefully once the buffered events have been written to the database.
 **Liveness, Readiness and Startup Probes** - ApplicationAccess exposes a health/status API endpoint (TODO link to doco on that), however this endpoint is not available (i.e. will not respond) whilst buffered events are written to the database during shutdown.
 Be wary of this if using the health/status endpoint in Kubernetes liveness, readiness or startup probes... e.g. if the health/status endpoint is used for the Liveness probe, the endpoint would not respond whilst writing a large number of buffered events during a graceful shutdown, which could result in an unintended forced restart (and potential loss of the buffered events).

 #### Minimal JSON Configuration Example

 ```
 {
+  "DatabaseConnection": {
-  "AccessManagerSqlDatabaseConnection": {
+    "SqlDatabaseConnection": {
       "DatabaseType": "PostgreSQL",
       "ConnectionParameters": {
         "Host": "127.0.0.1",
         "Database": "ApplicationAccess",
         "Username": "postgres-user",
         "Password": "postgres-password",
         "CommandTimeout": 0
+      }
     }
   },
   "EventBufferFlushing": {